tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 of 32-bit floats.
 To preserve the old behavior, the used data types must be explicitly changed to `double precision`.

+To create a new Hyper database file with this version, set `default_database_version=4`.

 :::note
 The database file format version `4` will be supported